h2oai/wave/website/docs/tutorial-counter.md

 ## Step 2: Display a button

 Let's add a button to our app.
-Out goal is to increment and display the bean count each time the button is clicked.
+Our goal is to increment and display the bean count each time the button is clicked.

 To do this, we declare a variable called `bean_count`, and use `form_card()` to add a [form](https://en.wikipedia.org/wiki/Form_(document)) to our page.
 A form card is a special type of card that displays a vertical stack of [components](components.md) (also called *widgets*).
 In this case our form contains a solitary button named `increment`, with a caption showing the current `bean_count`.
 The button is marked as `primary`, which serves no other purpose than to make it look tall, dark, and handsome.